survivejs/webpack-book/manuscript/techniques/04_testing.md

 ### Configuring Webpack

 Webpack can provide similar functionality through a web interface.
-We have written the configuration parts we need earlier in this book, so now it's more about combining those together.
+We have written the configuration parts we need earlier in this book, so now it’s more about combining those together.

 To tell webpack which tests to run, we have to import them somehow.
 The *Dynamic Loading* chapter discussed `require.context` that allows us to aggregate files based on a rule.
 It is ideal here.
 Set up an entry point as follows: